gipi/blog/_drafts/debugging-linux-kernel-drivers.md

 ## Configuration

+If you have an old config and you want to generate a new config having non pre-existing configurations set to the default value you can issue a

 ```
 $ make alldefconfig
 ```

-You can set the options via command line using the following
+If you don't want to use ``menuconfig`` is possible to set configuration options via command line using the following

 ```
 $ ./scripts/config -e CONFIG_<your option>
 ```

+Now some configuration values that can be useful when debugging

 ```
 CONFIG_DEBUG_KERNEL: